 As you design your Snap Lens for this year’s AR Lens Challenge, think about:

-Check out these resources to help you make your fashion statement:
+Check out these resources to help you unite Snapchatters through Fall Festivities:

 👻 When you are finished, submit your Lens to be officially published on Snap.